adeldjama/MSentinel/README.md

 ## Goal

-You are members of the Contoso SOC (Security Operation Center) team.
-Contoso aims to modernize its SIEM/SOAR solutions, and the CISO has learned about Microsoft Sentinel.
-To assess its capabilities, the CISO has assigned you to lead the development of a Proof of Concept (PoC).
+As part of the Contoso SOC team, your role is crucial in Contoso's efforts to modernize its SIEM/SOAR solutions.
+The CISO recently discovered Microsoft Sentinel, and to assess its capabilities, you've been tasked with leading the development of a Proof of Concept (PoC).
 The objective is to evaluate how Microsoft Sentinel efficiently **collects logs** and **threat indicators**, **automatically detects incidents**, and **responds** to them.

 Are you ready to embrace this challenge?